 In order to ensure all applications are compatible with the system on the new server, you can migrate OS to a new server along with the data.
 Then, what Windows Server migration tools should you choose?
 Please read on.

-I’m going to show you how to migrate server to new hardware with two powerful Windows Server migration tools separately:
+I’m going to show you how to migrate Windows Server to new hardware with three powerful Windows Server migration tools separately: